ratatui/ratatui-website/src/content/docs/templates/component/project-structure.md

 title: Project Structure
 ---

-The rust files in the `async-template` project are organized as follows:
+The rust files in the `component` project are organized as follows:

 ```bash
 $ tree